Shrutibharati21/Shredder-System/README.md

 user manuals are implemented, there is still a need for additional safety measures to prevent accidents.
-The problem is that current safety measures may not be sufficient to prevent accidents, as users may not follow safety guidelines or safety guards may malfunction.
+The problem is that current safety measures may not be sufficient to prevent accidents, as users may not follow safety guidelines or safety guards may malfunction.
 As a result, there is a need to develop a system that can detect when a human hand is in close proximity to the shredder machine and trigger a warning or shut off the machine to prevent injury.
 The proposed solution is to use computer vision technology to detect when a